Butterfly with Hiccups

 Butterfly with Hiccups (also released as Line for Lyons) is an album by American jazz saxophonist Gerry Mulligan featuring performances recorded in 1963 and 1964 and first released on the Limelight label.

 Reception

 The Allmusic site awarded the album 3 stars.

+For the Associated Press, Mary Campbell wrote, "It's spring, anytime, all the time, when you listen to Gerry Mulligan's newest jazz album."
+Noting that most of the tracks were composed by Mulligan, she said of the Lane and Harburg authored "Old Devil Moon" that "He makes [it] his own when he plays it."
+She noted his achievement as a band leader and added that "his group is right in there with him."